24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Build Open Shelving from Reclaimed Barn Wood

-14. Organize with Woven Baskets
+14. Add Softness and Order with Woven Baskets

 Rustic bathroom showcasing woven baskets for hidden storage.